-Keeping your vape clean is crucial to verify that the device works properly.
-That is fairly obvious, but consumers are overloaded with various ways to clean each device, each one being trumped as the best method by "experts."
+Keeping your vape clean after you purchase from our online vape shop is crucial.
+The wax pen tip may seem obvious, but consumers are overloaded with various ways to clean each device, each one being trumpeted as the best method by "experts."
 But the reality is there are multiple correct ways to go about cleaning and maintaining any given device.

 To start out, you really need to keep all of your joints/connectors clean.
 Making sure that each is free of dust and any residue will be a lifesaver in the future.
 From my experience, the most common problem that people have with their devices is that the wax concentrates build up and start clogging up the works, so to speak.